anurg02/CSE291_Validiation/README.md

 ### Automated validation (Only to test the bench for EDAgent)
 - To test the bench that is to test a batch of scripts generated from the EDAgent as a ".csv" file follow the following procedure.
-- Put your .csv file in the "validation_dir" directory.
-Update the name of the .csv file in the script file "auto_flow_script_RAG.py" accordingly.
+- There is a python script called "auto_flow_script_RAG.py" which will automate the flow to test the scripts.
+Put your .csv file in the "validation_dir" directory.
+Update the name of the .csv file in the script accordingly.
 - Run the following code.
   `python3 auto_flow_script_RAG.py`
 - After a successfull run you will be able to see the results in the results directory.
 You will find log file for each script ran along with that script file.